Getting Started

 Safety system

 A privacy-first Safety QR code acts as a status gate — anyone who scans it can opt in to be alerted if you go overdue.
-Alerts fire automatically: either when your trip passes its return date without being marked complete, or when the Safety Timer runs out without a check-in.
+Alerts fire automatically when the Safety Timer runs out without a check-in.
+On routes with no cellular signal, you can check in via satellite SMS directly from your phone's native Messages app — no separate device needed.

 Who it is for